AlekseyBykov/pets.message-generator/README.md

 ![](gui/src/main/resources/images/sql-log.png)

-Log viewer is available on the <b>Server log</b> tab.
+Log viewer is available on the <i>Server log</i> tab.
 The viewer reads the log in the reverse direction and shows the last 6 KB of log and automatically updated every 4 seconds.

 ![](gui/src/main/resources/images/log-viewer.png)